nilesh14k/Thesis-on-Sunspots-SolarFlare-CoronalMassEjections-SolarWinds/README.md

 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them.
 4. Create a pull request, describing your changes and why they should be merged.

-## Acknowledgments

-We would like to acknowledge Professor David Hughes [https://eps.leeds.ac.uk/maths/staff/4039/professor-david-hughes].

 ## Contact